Car Rental in Barcelona: When You Need One (and When You Really Don't)

 Parking in Barcelona: the honest picture

-The neighbourhood most tourists want to be near — Gòtic, Born, Barceloneta — has almost no street parking.
-If you’re staying centrally and renting a car only for a day trip, leave the car at a peripheral metro station with a park and ride (Trinitat Nova, Can Cuiàs, Zona Universitària) and travel in by metro.
+The neighbourhoods most visitors want to stay in — Gòtic, Born, Barceloneta — have almost no street parking to speak of.
+If you’re staying centrally and only need the car for a day trip, leave it at a peripheral metro park-and-ride (Trinitat Nova, Can Cuiàs, Zona Universitària) and travel into town by metro instead of hunting for a spot near your hotel.

 Zona 30 speed limits

-Most of Barcelona’s urban streets are now Zona 30 — a 30 km/h speed limit.
-The GPS will tell you; the cameras will enforce it.
-On major arterials (Gran Via, Diagonal, Ronda de Dalt) the limit remains 50 km/h.
-On the C-58 and C-32 ring roads, 80–120 km/h.
+Most of Barcelona’s urban streets are now Zona 30 — a 30 km/h limit.
+Your GPS will flag it; the cameras will enforce it.
+On major arterials (Gran Via, Diagonal, Ronda de Dalt) the limit stays at 50 km/h, and on the C-58 and C-32 ring roads it rises to 80–120 km/h.

 Toll roads around Barcelona

-The C-32 coastal road to Sitges and Castelldefels carries a toll (around €2–4 depending on entry/exit).
-Free alternatives exist: the C-31 coastal road runs parallel and is free but slower.
+The AP-7 south of the city (towards Valencia and the Costa Daurada) is tolled, as is the northern section towards Girona and France.
+The C-32 coastal road to Sitges and Castelldefels carries a smaller toll (roughly €2–4 depending on entry/exit) — the C-31 runs parallel, free but slower.

 Best day trips from Barcelona by car